NebuAd: Use of packet forgery and browser exploits

 A report by Robert M. Topolski, chief technology consultant of the Free Press and Public Knowledge, showed NebuAd's devices created cookies on end-users machines by injecting a specious packet into the end of the data stream returned in response to some web page requests submitted to search engines, including Google and Yahoo.
-The content of this specious packet, which would be added to the end of the web page when it is rendered by the end-user's browser, contained HTML script tags which cause the browser to request Javascript from HugeDomains.com.
+The content of this suspicious packet, which would be added to the end of the web page when it is rendered by the end-user's browser, contained HTML script tags which cause the browser to run Javascript code.

 Superimposing or adding advertising to webpages

 Critics were concerned that NebuAd superimposed its own advertising over the ads of other advertisers, or placing additional advertising to a page.
 These concerns originated o the NebuAd's "Fair Eagle" operation, patent application data which mentioned such inventions, and a loose relationship to Claria Corporation whose products and history suggest such tactics, as well as by the following:

 In 2007 it was reported that Redmoon, a Texas-based ISP was using a NebuAd technology to inject Redmoon's own advertising into pages visited by its users.
 The "Fair Eagle" advertisement hardware, provided by NebuAd, inserted additional advertising alongside the content of web pages.
 The ads featured a window with the "Fair Eagle" title bar.
 The injected ads stopped appearing toward the end of June, 2007.